-The survivors talked about ways they had developed as adults of making sense of their experience of child sexual abuse.
+The men talked about strategies they had developed to make sense of their experience of child sexual abuse.

-Some survivors became immersed in their work or studies pushing themselves to prove their own self worth.
+Some men became immersed in their work or studies pushing themselves to prove their own self worth.

 I am a workaholic.
 Would still tend towards that if I don’t watch myself, to try and prove that I am okay.
 I read, I just escape, that’s my main way of coping or I go and find some other adults, out of sight of my family.

 The only person in this world that is goihng to look after this part of me, is me.
 I’m the only one that knows what’s going on here.
 I have to do it.
 There’s a sense, there is a bit of power there that started to return.
 I think that’s one of the things that is really important about this whole process for me is the fact that I feel a sense of power that I’ve never had.

 Recognising choices and options, I can become who I want, I won’t have to conform.

 I can sit down now and not get tense about these things where there used to be always an underlying anxiety which was a terrible feeling.
 Now I can say “wait a minute, back to where we were, relax”.
 The world is not going to blow up.

 I have to do something about it, I have either got to deal with it or I have to go and smack a punching bag or I have to go and swim a few laps in the pool, but not let it just keep building over time.
 That’s what I have to do.

 I guess in a sense it is part of my healing process I feel needs to happen for me is that I need to stop taking responsibility for things which aren’t mine, I need to put the responsibility for things in my life where they belong and this event has had a major impact.